mikaelbr/writings/js-syntax-series/function-arguments.md

 foo(42); //=> function
 ```

-Default parameters doesn't have to be created inline.
+Default parameters don't have to be created inline.
 We can refer to variables
-defined in a outer scope and use all types of expressions.
+defined in an outer scope and use all types of expressions.
 Like constants.

 ```js
 // Some configuration